beginner-corp/docs.begin.com/src/shared/docs/en/guides/svelte.md

 Each time your app deploys, the contents of this folder will automatically be published to your app's static asset bucket on [S3](https://aws.amazon.com/s3/) and Begin's CDN.

-This is also where your component level CSS & JS are bundled.
-Your apps global CSS which affects the entirety of your apps styling can be found in this directory as well.
+This is also where your component-level CSS & JS are bundled, as well as your app's global CSS, which affects the entirety of your app's styling.

 > **Exercise caution!** The full contents of this folder will be copied with each deploy, overwriting any existing files with the same name.

 ### `src/http/get-api/`